cryptotwilight/margari/README.md

 ### Destination Configurations

 Additional to the above addresses the following destination configurations should be set in the Margari Register on each chain where Margari is deployed.
+The format for the destination configuration *tuple* that needs to be set on the IMRegister.sol contract is shown below:
+["<chain id>", "<Chainlink Destination Selector>","<Chainlink Router Contract>",["<Accepted Chainlink Payment Token>",...], "<deployment address of MReciever contract>"]

 #### Sepolia
-["11155111","16015286601757825753","0x0bf3de8c5d3e8a2b34d2beeb17abfcebaf363a59",["0x779877A7B0D9E8603169DdbD7836e478b4624789","0x097D90c9d3E0B50Ca60e1ae45F6A81010f9FB534"],"<deployment address of MReciever contract>"]
+This destination configuration is set on other chains (not Sepolia) e.g. Arbitrum Sepolia ["11155111","16015286601757825753","0x0bf3de8c5d3e8a2b34d2beeb17abfcebaf363a59",["0x779877A7B0D9E8603169DdbD7836e478b4624789","0x097D90c9d3E0B50Ca60e1ae45F6A81010f9FB534"],"<deployment address of MReciever contract>"]

+""
 #### Arbitrum Sepolia
-["421614","3478487238524512106","0x2a9c5afb0d0e4bab2bcdae109ec4b0c4be15a165",["0xdc2CC710e42857672E7907CF474a69B63B93089f","0xE591bf0A0CF924A0674d7792db046B23CEbF5f34"],"<deployment address of MReciever contract>"]
+This destination configuration is set on other chains (not Arbitrum Sepolia) e.g. Sepolia ["421614","3478487238524512106","0x2a9c5afb0d0e4bab2bcdae109ec4b0c4be15a165",["0xdc2CC710e42857672E7907CF474a69B63B93089f","0xE591bf0A0CF924A0674d7792db046B23CEbF5f34"],"<deployment address of MReciever contract>"]